Sharks in San Francisco Bay: Myths, Facts & Safety for Swimmers

 Murky waters deter white sharks—history backs the Bay’s safety

 Swimming in San Francisco Bay has thrilled folks for over 150 years—don’t let shark myths scare you off.
 We’ve swum the Bay and been members at South End Rowing Club (1873) and Dolphin Club (1877) for 22+ years in the last decade, have been logging 2,500+ hours yearly at Pacific Open Water Swim Co. and SwimAlcatraz.com, piloting swimmers from around the world.
-We—and our mentors, veterans swimming here daily for decades longer—have never seen a white shark in the Bay.
+To our knowledge—and that of many longtime swimmers—there have been no confirmed white shark sightings inside San Francisco Bay during open water swims.
 No shark dorsal fins, no close calls—no nothing.
-Sharks swim here, but history shows no white shark attacks on swimmers inside the Golden Gate Bridge.
+Sharks swim here, but available records indicate no confirmed white shark attacks inside San Francisco Bay.

 Sharks in the Bay: The Facts

-White sharks live along California’s coast but seldom enter the Bay.
-Its brackish, murky water and fewer seals—compared to the Farallon Islands—make it less appealing for them.
-Sightings inside are rare: a 2015 seal predation near Alcatraz and a 2020 fisherman’s report stand out in 150+ years of swimming.
-Longtime Bay swimmers, some in the water daily for a half century or more, report no white shark sightings inside and no recorded attacks.
+White sharks live along California’s coast but rarely enter San Francisco Bay.
+Shark researcher Greg Skomal notes2 that white sharks prefer clear waters near abundant seal populations for hunting—conditions found at hotspots like the Farallon Islands rather than inside the murky Bay.
+Sightings within the Bay are rare: notable examples include a 2015 seal predation near Alcatraz and a 2020 fisherman’s report.
+Longtime Bay swimmers—some in the water daily for over half a century—confirm no white shark sightings inside the Golden Gate Bridge and no recorded attacks.

 Attacks?
 None Recorded Inside The Golden Gate

-No documented white shark attacks on swimmers have occurred inside the Golden Gate Bridge.
+There are no confirmed records of white shark attacks on swimmers inside the Golden Gate Bridge.
 A fatal incident took place in 1959 at Baker Beach, outside the Golden Gate.
 Vague diver tales from 1851 discuss an attack or interaction near an Alameda fish cannery.
 However, what happened is unclear and this could have been a non-attack-related observation or interaction.

 Separating Myth from Reality

-The “Shark-infested” talk started with Alcatraz guards and grew through TV and movie hype—none of it holds up.
-Thousands swim in the Bay yearly; currents, cold water, and fatigue pose far greater risks than sharks.
-Wildlife, like porpoises, seals, and sea lions, appear almost daily on our swims and are usually shy, keeping their distance.
+The “Shark-infested” talk started with Alcatraz guards and grew through TV and movie hype—none of it holds up under scrutiny.
+Thousands swim in the Bay yearly without shark incidents; currents, cold water, and fatigue pose far greater risks than sharks.
+Wildlife such as porpoises, seals, and sea lions appear almost daily on our swims but typically keep their distance from humans.
+As Greg Skomal emphasizes in his research4 on public perception versus reality, fear of sharks often overshadows their ecological importance and rarity of interactions with humans.

 Wildlife in the Bay: What You Might See